-The Northland Food Policy Council is asking political candidates from the Far North, Rodney, Te Tai Tokerau and Whangarei electorates five questions.
-Their responses will be published here.
+The Northland Food Policy Council is asked political candidates from the Far North, Rodney, Te Tai Tokerau and Whangarei electorates five questions.
+Their responses are published here.

 Here are links to the candidates’ responses.
 Each electorate has its own webpage.